juliusbierk/imagetune/README.md

 # IMAGETUNE

 `imagetune` is a simple GUI to interactively tune image-processing parameters.
-It utilizes the hardware accellerated speed of [fastplotlib](https://github.com/fastplotlib/fastplotlib) to provide visual feedback that is not limited by plotting.
+It utilizes the hardware accellerated speed of [fastplotlib](https://github.com/fastplotlib/fastplotlib) to provide visual feedback that is not slowed down by plotting.

 `imagetune` is simple to use requiring only minimal changes to your code.
 Simply wrap the functions you wish to tune the parameters of with `tune` and launch `tuneui`.